 LED COLOR STATUS DESCRIPTION

-ပ် PWR/SYS Green On The Device is receiving power and ready for use.
+(l) Green On The Device is receiving power and ready for use.

-Blinking The Device is self-testing.
+PWR/SYS Blinking The Device is self-testing.

 Red On The Device detected an error while self-testing, or there is a device malfunction.

 Off The Device is not receiving power.

-DSL Green On The ADSL line is up.
+Green On The ADSL or VDSL line is up.

-Blinking The Device is initializing the ADSL line.

-Orange On The VDSL line is up.

-1 Blinking The Device is initializing the VDSL line.
+DSL Blinking The Device is initializing the ADSL or VDSL line.

 Off The DSL line is down.